Definitions and pathophysiology

 - Hysterectomy and ovariectomy without complete removal of the endometriosis is a mistake

-- Medical treatment without a diagnosis
+- Medical treatment without a diagnosis is wrong

 - IVF without a laparoscopy